Understand Medicaid’s Look-Back Period; Penalties, Exceptions & State Variances

 Medicaid’s Look-Back Period Explained

 All asset transfers within the Look-Back Period are reviewed by the Medicaid agency.
 This includes transfers made by an applicant’s spouse.
 If the Look-Back Rule has been violated, a Penalty Period of Medicaid ineligibility will be established.
 This is because had the assets not been outright gifted or sold under their fair market value, they could have been used to pay for the elderly individual’s long-term care.
-Note that assets transferred prior to the Look-Back Period are not penalized.
+Note: Assets transferred prior to the Look-Back Period are not penalized.

-Examples of transactions that violate the Look-Back Period and could result in penalization include the following: Money gifted to a granddaughter for her high school graduation, a house transferred to a nephew, collectors’ coins sold for half their value, and a vehicle donated to a local charity.
-Additionally, payments made to a personal care assistant without a formal Personal Care Agreement can violate the Look-Back Period.
+Examples of transactions that violate the Look-Back Period and could result in penalization include the following: Money gifted to a granddaughter for her high school graduation, a house transferred to a nephew, collectors’ coins sold for half their value, a vehicle donated to a local charity, and payments made to a personal care assistant without a formal Personal Care Agreement.

 Even after the “initial” Look-Back Period, if a Medicaid beneficiary comes into some money, say for example, via an inheritance, and gives all (or some) of the money away, they are in violation of the Look-Back Rule.
 This means that despite an initial determination that one has not violated the 60-month Look-Back Period and is receiving long-term care Medicaid, they can violate this rule, and hence, be disqualified from Medicaid benefits.